Meldiron/node-swm/SLIME_FORMAT_VERBOSE.md

 ![image](https://user-images.githubusercontent.com/19310830/143684648-01f9cf9a-5047-400e-98e2-62cbf4861c94.png)

 First, we need to understand boundaries of our building.
-We can ignore Y, but we will need to imagine rectangle of our building and find smallest and biggest X and Z of this imaginary selection.
+We can ignore Y, but we will need to imagine rectangle of our building and find lowest and highest X and Z of this imaginary selection.

 ![image](https://user-images.githubusercontent.com/19310830/143684655-35f6816f-9297-427a-9239-68e0812835fa.png)

-As described on the screenshot, my smallest point is `X=-1 Z=-5` and my highest point is `X=18 Z=2`.
-From these values, I can easily calculate smallest and highest X and Z by finding in which chunk these 2 blocks are.
-My smallest block is in chunk `X=-1 Z=-1` and biggest one is in chunk `X=1 Z=0`.
+As described on the screenshot, my lowest point is `X=-1 Z=-5` and my highest point is `X=18 Z=2`.
+From these values, I can easily calculate lowest and highest X and Z by finding in which chunk these 2 blocks are.
+My lowest block is in chunk `X=-1 Z=-1` and highest one is in chunk `X=1 Z=0`.

 With that in mind, by doing simple math I find out my building uses space of 3x2 chunks.